-Raise is an online store that buys and sells gift cards which they typically discount to save you up to ten percent off.
-If you buy $100 worth of gas cards, for example, you spend just $90 to help you save money on gas.
+Raise is an online store that buys and sells gift cards, which they typically discount, to save you up to ten percent off.
+If you buy $100 worth of gas cards, for example, you spend just $90.

 5. Use Credit Card Rewards

 Do you use rewards credit cards?
-While the rewards for credit cards aren’t always the best, redeeming your points or rewards for free gas can help in a pinch.
+Redeeming your points or rewards for free gas money can help in a pinch.

-There are a few different options that you might be able to do to get free gas.
-For one, if you’re credit card offers you reward points for spending, the best thing you could do is purchase gift cards for gas stations or redeem the points for cash, Visa gift cards, or PayPal, if offered.
+If your credit card offers reward points for spending, purchase gas cards!
+Or, redeem the points for cash, Visa gift cards, or PayPal, if offered.

-The next option would be to get cash back for paying for your gas with a credit card.
-This doesn’t automatically equal free gas, but it can mean discounted gas.
+You could also get cash back for paying for your gas with a credit card.
+This doesn’t automatically equal free gas, but it can mean a discount in the long run.

 Only use this option if you pay off your credit cards each month.
 No rewards are worth the potential debt.

 6. Salvation Army